kraktus/retroboard-chess/README.md

 # Retroboard

-A chess retrograde move generator heavily based on the python-chess library.
+A chess retrograde move generator based on the python-chess library internals.

 ## Status

-Castling is not supported for the moment.
 Strong test suite but lack of comparaison of perft result against a trusted source.

 ## Installation